-This post will explain the recent birth of the “DAO” concept, and why adapting the concept to the LifeSciHub business model might be not only possible, but amazing- a new way for a group of human beings to collaborate together, create value, and distribute that value.
+This post will explain the recent birth of the “DAO” concept, and why adapting it to the LifeSciHub business model might be not only possible, but amazing- a new way for a group of human beings to collaborate together, create value, and distribute that value.
 Not up and out to the 1%- execs and investors- but distributed to all contributors, in direct proportion to what each contributed, reported transparently and auditable by all members.

 LifeSciHub is exploring operating as a DAO, because we’re not sure a top heavy, expensive management structure is necessary for a community such as ours.
 After all, as independently incorporated expert small businesses in life sciences R&D, we are all business owners ourselves.
 Although we may not have understood Profit & Loss statements very well when we were still employees, most of us do now.
 We have our own lawyers and accountants.
 We manage our own time, do our own business development.

 The LifeSciHub Community doesn’t need third parties to find work, we all have our own clients, our own networks.
 What we could use, however, is more strategic business administration, such as a Master Services Agreement with a mid-large sized drugs sponsor that are inadvertently structured against engaging small businesses.
 In the LifeSciHub model, a single MSA with a drugs sponsor gives access to all LifeSciHub community members, all of whom already have Expert Provider Agreements in place with LifeSciHub.
 This is a new way of looking at contracts.
+Of course there is a fee for this- see “Fees” below to see exactly how that works.
+Also see “Radical Transparency”.

 This is a work in progress however here are the core elements:

-Transparency: LifeSciHub is based on radical transparency.
+Radical Transparency: LifeSciHub is based on radical transparency.
 Not only are all rates transparently reported to all parties, but LifeSciHub’s P&L is as well.
 In fact, y2021’s books will be reviewed with all members on Friday April 15, 2022.
 Only with total transparency can trust be established.
 Only on a foundation of trust can a DAO exist.

 Thin Management Structure: There are no full time employees of LifeSciHub, and in fact all “management” work could be distributed across member volunteers (increases contribution).
 What we as a community need is insurance, legal (agreements), invoicing, payment processing, and reporting.
 None of this is rocket science.
 There is no reason to collaborate as a hierarchy, in which the top 1% take the majority of value created.